Respirator fit test: Qualitative

-These methods use the reaction of workers to the taste or smell of a special material (if it leaks into mask) - gas, vapors or aerosols.
+These methods use the reaction of workers to the taste or smell of a gas, vapors or aerosol if it leaks into the mask.
 Such reactions are subjective, requiring the subject to report results honestly.
-A qualitative fit test starts with an unfiltered/non-respirator sampling of the substance of choice to verify that the subject can detect it accurately.
-Substances include:
+A qualitative fit test begins with a non-respirator sampling of the substance of choice to verify that the subject can detect it accurately.
+Such substances include: